 Guidelines for In-Person Events and Meetings

-These guidelines describe ASU Community of Care protocols for any in-person gathering that takes place on ASU property, relates to university business, or is paid for in whole or part using university funds (“events”).
+These guidelines describe ASU Community of Care protocols for any in-person gathering (“events”) that:

-The guidelines are based on current public health recommendations, government policy, and Board and University policy, which are subject to change and which may result in modifications to these guidelines.
+The guidelines are based on current public health recommendations, government policy, and Board and University policy, which are subject to change, resulting in modifications to these guidelines.

-Events to which these guidelines do not apply:
+Events and meetings to which these guidelines do not apply:

 The following events are not subject to the Special Event Registry or the event review process but are subject to the direction of the relevant senior University executives and compliance with university guidelines.